 In the lead up to the adoption of post-2015 Sustainable Development Agenda, Higher Education Institutions (HEIs) have stepped up their efforts on sustainability, through the adoption of low carbon strategies and campus design, mainstreaming environmental sustainability across the curriculum, and engaging with communities and stakeholders at all levels on priority sustainability issues.

-The United Nations Environment Programme (UNEP) through the Global Universities Partnership on Environment and Sustainability (GUPES), in partnership with the Environmental Association for Universities and Colleges (EAUC), recently recognised outstanding sustainable university initiatives.
+The UN Environment through the Global Universities Partnership on Environment and Sustainability (GUPES), in partnership with the Environmental Association for Universities and Colleges (EAUC), recently recognised outstanding sustainable university initiatives.
 These initiatives promote Continuous Improvement: Institutional Change; Community Engagement; and Student Engagement.
 The GUPES Green Gown Awards recognised universities and colleges as leaders in sustainability and capacity development platforms for global leaders.
 It acknowledged the role and contribution of HEIs as living labs; centres of excellence in research and innovation in addressing sustainability challenges, promotion of low carbon campuses, and accelerating the transition to clean energy sources; and complimenting national and regional goals in addressing climate change, water efficiency, food waste and holistic waste management among others.

 The winners were chosen by an international jury comprising of UN Environment and partners from each region.
 The prize-giving ceremony took place at the Massachusetts Institute of Technology (MIT) in Boston, USA.